supahcraig/redpanda_basics/Deploying Red Panda/TLS/1-node TLS POC setup.md

 Setup:   I have a single node RP "cluster" in ec2 that we need to set up TLS on.

-They already have their signed certs, but we need to generate our own using the terraform in this folder.
+You may already have signed certs, but we need to generate our own using the terraform in this folder.

 ## Install terraform on EC2